 - Allow the cheesecake to thaw at room temperature for at least 30 minutes before serving.

-- Once the cheesecake is thawed, keep it stored in the refrigerator (not freezer).
+- Once the cheesecake is thawed, keep it stored in the refrigerator or freezer*.

-*The topping must be made with coconut butter and not coconut oil.
+- The topping must be made with coconut butter and not coconut oil.
+If you can’t easily find coconut butter you can also make your own.
+It’s super easy and fun to make.